dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The <xref:Microsoft.Maui.Controls.Shapes.ArcSegment> class defines the following properties:

-- `Point`, of type `Point`, which represents the endpoint of the elliptical arc.
+- <xref:Microsoft.Maui.Controls.Shapes.ArcSegment.Point>, of type `Point`, which represents the endpoint of the elliptical arc.
 The default value of this property is (0,0).
-- `Size`, of type `Size`, which represents the x- and y-radius of the arc.
+- <xref:Microsoft.Maui.Controls.Shapes.ArcSegment.Size>, of type `Size`, which represents the x- and y-radius of the arc.
 The default value of this property is (0,0).
-- `RotationAngle`, of type `double`, which represents the amount in degrees by which the ellipse is rotated around the x-axis.
+- <xref:Microsoft.Maui.Controls.Shapes.ArcSegment.RotationAngle>, of type `double`, which represents the amount in degrees by which the ellipse is rotated around the x-axis.
 The default value of this property is 0.
-- `SweepDirection`, of type `SweepDirection`, which specifies the direction in which the arc is drawn.
+- <xref:Microsoft.Maui.Controls.Shapes.ArcSegment.SweepDirection>, of type <xref:Microsoft.Maui.Controls.SweepDirection>, which specifies the direction in which the arc is drawn.
 The default value of this property is `SweepDirection.CounterClockwise`.
-- `IsLargeArc`, of type `bool`, which indicates whether the arc should be greater than 180 degrees.
+- <xref:Microsoft.Maui.Controls.Shapes.ArcSegment.IsLargeArc>, of type `bool`, which indicates whether the arc should be greater than 180 degrees.
 The default value of this property is `false`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 > [!NOTE]
 > The <xref:Microsoft.Maui.Controls.Shapes.ArcSegment> class does not contain a property for the starting point of the arc.
 It only defines the end point of the arc it represents.
 The start point of the arc is the current point of the <xref:Microsoft.Maui.Controls.Shapes.PathFigure> to which the <xref:Microsoft.Maui.Controls.Shapes.ArcSegment> is added.

-The `SweepDirection` enumeration defines the following members:
+The <xref:Microsoft.Maui.Controls.SweepDirection> enumeration defines the following members:

-- `CounterClockwise`, which specifies that arcs are drawn in a counter clockwise direction.
+- <xref:Microsoft.Maui.Controls.SweepDirection.CounterClockwise>, which specifies that arcs are drawn in a counter clockwise direction.
-- `Clockwise`, which specifies that arcs are drawn in a clockwise direction.
+- <xref:Microsoft.Maui.Controls.SweepDirection.Clockwise>, which specifies that arcs are drawn in a clockwise direction.

 The following example shows how to create and render an <xref:Microsoft.Maui.Controls.Shapes.ArcSegment> in a <xref:Microsoft.Maui.Controls.Shapes.Path> object: